KartikAnand17/Spotify-Data-Pipeline/README.md

 3. **Cloud Watch:** Amazon cloudwatch is a monitoring service for AWS resources and the applications you run on them.
 You can use CloudWatch to collect and track metrics, collect and monitor log files, and set alarms.

-4.**Glue Crawler:** AWS Glue Crawler is a fully managed service that automatically crawls you data sources, identifies data formats and infers schema to create an AWS Glue Catalog.
+4. **Glue Crawler:** AWS Glue Crawler is a fully managed service that automatically crawls you data sources, identifies data formats and infers schema to create an AWS Glue Catalog.

 5. **Data Catalog :** AWS Glue Data Catalog is a fully managed metadata repository tbat makes it easy to discover and manage data in AWS.
 You can use the Glue Catalog with other services, such as Athena.